Killaship/Codename-Spectrum/README.md

 # Codename Spectrum
 An open-source operating system that I'm making as a side project.
-The bootloading is currently handled by the -kernel flag in QEMU.
-This isn't meant for real hardware since it's so outdated, so I probably won't add a bootloader.
+This isn't meant for real hardware.

 Keep in mind all this is subject to change, especially since I rarely update the readme.

-IMPORTANT: The OS is 32 bit.
-It will not run on modern hardware.
+IMPORTANT: The OS is 32 bit, and it targeted for legacy hardware.
 Use a VM, preferably QEMU.

 # The 'main' branch is usually is a WIP, refer to Releases for stable versions.